-Transport for the North (TfN) has made a clear statement to Government that plans for the next phase of HS2 must commit to provisions for Northern Powerhouse Rail (NPR) that would allow for high speed rail connections to Liverpool, North-South and West-East.
+Transport for the North (TFN) has made a clear statement to government that plans for the next phase of HS2 must commit to provisions for Northern Powerhouse Rail (NPR) that would allow for high speed rail connections to Liverpool.

-The TfN programme board on Thursday 14th September endorsed a report that includes the development of the network and business case for NPR.
-This includes a new line from Liverpool connecting to the HS2 network via Warrington as part of Northern Powerhouse Rail (NPR).
+The TFN programme board on Thursday, 14 September endorsed a report that includes the development of the network and business case for NPR.
+This includes a new line from Liverpool connecting to the HS2 network via Warrington as part of Northern Powerhouse Rail.

 Subject to the Secretary of State’s acceptance of these proposals, the Department would then instruct HS2 Ltd to conduct design work and environmental assessment on the provisions, enabling their possible inclusion in the Phase 2b Hybrid Bill at deposit stage in 2019.

-Commenting on the latest development Liverpool City Region Metro Mayor Steve Rotheram said:
+Commenting on the latest development Steve Rotheram said:

 “This is a massive step forward in ensuring that our City Region has the connectivity it needs to grow its economy and build the foundations for future prosperity.
 These plans would give us direct connectivity to the High Speed network and HS2, but more importantly would mean that the proposed Crossrail for the North would start in Liverpool.